NTKHarry/MediaEval2025_NewsImage/README.md

 ## Expected Submission

+Image retrieval and generation have two subtasks each, a small one (using pre-determined article IDs that will be communicated in advance) and a large one (using randomly selected article IDs).
+The articles in both the small and large tasks are part of the dataset shared with participants.
+For more details, please see the task [overview paper](https://github.com/Informfully/Challenges/blob/main/documents/newsimages_task_overview_paper.pdf).
+You are requested to provide **at least one** approach for both the large and the small subtasks.
+When creating a submission for the large subtask (e.g., "GEN_SD_LARGE"), please include/keep the image recommendation that this approach makes for IDs that are in the small subtask.

 You must provide a ZIP file [group_name].zip that is structured as follows:

 [group_name] / ["RET"|"GEN"] + _ + [approach_name] + _ + ["LARGE"|"SMALL"]/ [article_id] + _ + [group_name] + _ + [approach_name].png